otrv4/otrv4/otrv4.md

    (seconds since Jan 1, 1970).
 4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile excluding the signature itself.
-Its size is 112 bytes.
+The size of the signature is 112 bytes.
    It is created using the Ed448 signature algorithm as documented in ([4]).
 5. Transition Signature (optional): A signature of the profile excluding Profile Signatures and itself signed by the user's OTRv3 DSA key.
 The